 4) Live in the moment

 Thinking about the future and what may or may not happen can be overwhelming.
 Moreover, it causes you to miss out on experiences happening at the present moment.
 Take things one day at a time.
-Focus on what is important in this moment and put the nonessential things on hold.
+Focus on what is important at this moment and put the nonessential things on hold.
 Yes, it’s okay for your house to be a mess and for the dishes to pile up.
 Take a deep breath, get some fresh air, and allow yourself to enjoy and bond with your children.

 You can’t pour from an empty vessel.